ODA Spending

 How much ODA does Italy allocate to gender equality?

-Using the OECD gender policy marker, Italy reported that 21% of its bilateral ODA in 2022, or US$407 million, supported projects that were gender equality related.
+Using the OECD gender policy marker, Italy reported that 49% of its bilateral ODA in 2023, or US$515 million, supported projects that were gender equality related.
 This included investments in programs that named gender equality as either a significant goal or the principal goal.

-Italy’s ODA for projects related to gender equality remains relatively low.
-Italy was the 17th largest donor to projects related to gender equality in 2022 in absolute terms and the 22nd largest donor in relative terms, compared to other members of the OECD DAC.
+Italy was the 16th largest donor to projects related to gender equality in 2022 in absolute terms and the 16nd largest donor in relative terms, compared to other members of the OECD DAC.

 How is Italian gender equality ODA changing?

-Italy spent US$341 million, or 17%, of its bilateral allocable ODA on projects that included gender as a significant objective, below the DAC average of 30%.
-Italy’s financing of projects and programs with gender as a significant objective increased in absolute terms from 2019-2021, but dropped in 2022 by about 20%.
+Italy spent US$341 million, or 49%, of its bilateral allocable ODA on projects that included gender as a significant objective.

 How does Italy allocate gender equality ODA?